engintoklu/sheldon.vim/README.md

 You don't have to be at the last line to execute a command.
 You can go to previous lines, edit them, and hit ENTER in INSERT mode to execute that line.
 This feature makes the entire Sheldon buffer your editable command history.
+The classical command line history interface is also available: in INSERT mode, you can use Ctrl+Up and Ctrl+Down to browse your command history.

 To quit Sheldon, you can simply destroy the buffer by switching to NORMAL mode or in INSERT mode, hit Ctrl+d.